 - Ocular contusions (blunt trauma) and cuts from clamps and sharp instruments.

-- Conjunctivitis (inflammation) linked to waterline contaminants.
+- Conjunctivitis (inflammation) is linked to waterline contaminants.
 This can include adenovirus and herpes simplex.

 - Electromagnetic radiation from lasers and damage from UV rays from curing lights.

-Fortunately, some very simple protective measures serve to prevent these and other types of injuries and infections.
+Fortunately, some straightforward protective measures prevent these and other injuries and infections.

-Preventing eye injury and infection in dental offices begins with medical personnel taking the time to assess how they protect their patients and themselves.
+Preventing eye injury and infection in dental offices begins with medical personnel assessing how they protect their patients and themselves.

 “Each of us needs to look at the equipment we are choosing in infection control.
 In knowing the ‘whats’ about eye protection, we can keep our patients and ourselves safe.”
 (Protecting Eyes: What?)